-Pain is a common symptom experienced by patients with cancer, from diagnosis through survivorship, and is characterized as being acute, chronic, breakthrough, and refractory/intractable.
-Whether as a result of disease or disease-related treatment, pain causes significant physical and psychosocial burdens.
-A uniquely personal experience, pain markedly affects the quality of an individual’s life, increases vulnerability in an already vulnerable population, and engenders dependence on healthcare providers for access to adequate pain management (National Comprehensive Cancer Network, 2019; Paice et al., 2016).
+Pain is a common symptom experienced by patients with cancer from diagnosis through survivorship and is characterized as being acute, chronic, breakthrough, and refractory or intractable.
+Whether as a result of a disease or disease-related treatment, cancer pain causes significant physical and psychosocial burdens.
+A uniquely personal experience, pain markedly affects the quality of an individual’s life, increases vulnerability in an already vulnerable population, and engenders dependence on healthcare providers for access to adequate pain management (Aman et al., 2021; Fallon et al., 2018; National Comprehensive Cancer Network, 2022).
 As members of interprofessional teams involved in practice, education, administration, and research, oncology nurses are in a pivotal position to improve cancer pain management.

 It is the position of ONS that

 - Cancer pain prevention and culturally relevant and sensitive pain assessment, education, and management are essential elements of quality cancer care throughout all phases of the cancer care continuum.

 - Comprehensive cancer pain management is an interprofessional and collaborative effort that will include screening for pain at each encounter, ongoing assessment, and planning, intervention, and evaluation of pain and pain relief.
 It addresses physical, psychological, spiritual, and sociocultural effects of unrelieved pain and includes the use of pharmacologic and nonpharmacologic treatment for pain.

 - Assessment includes the use of evidence-based, reliable assessment tools with a goal of capturing and documenting patient-reported pain outcomes.
 Patient self-report is the standard of care for evaluating pain.
 Vulnerable populations (e.g., young children, patients with learning disabilities or who are cognitively impaired) require special considerations for assessment of pain.